Updated: Jun 5

 *the original people of New Zealand

-On the right side of the flag are four red stars bordered in white –
+On the right side of the flag are four red stars bordered by white the Southern Cross.

 The Union Jack symbolizes New Zealand’s history as a British colony.

 The Southern Cross is a representation of New Zealand’s sky.
 New Zealand and other nations in the Southern Hemisphere can see the Southern Cross constellation that this is meant to symbolize.